-Theft, Robbery & Stowaway STS and NPA Anchorage: HIGH Port Area: HIGH
+Theft, Robbery & Stowaway STS and NPA Anchorage: HIGH

+Port Area: HIGH

-Piracy & Kidnap for Ransom STS and NPA Anchorage: MEDIUM Port Area: LOW
+Piracy & Kidnap for Ransom STS and NPA Anchorage:

+MEDIUM

+Port Area: LOW

 Lagos has consistently seen a high number of stowaway incidents on vessels in anchorage and at berth.
-All vessels should carry out stowaway searches prior to departure and watch out for small boats around the rear of the vessel.
+There have been an increasing number of incidents involving stowaways using small craft to follow vessels and board via the rudder when at anchorage after a vessel has left berth.
+All vessels should carry out stowaway searches prior to departure and watch out for small boats around the rear of the vessel following departure from port.